 How to Oil Pull

 The concept is incredibly simple.
-It’s so simple you’ll read this and go, “is that it?”
+It’s so simple you’ll read this and go, “Is that it?”

-It involves swishing up to one tablespoon of oil (coconut or sesame) around the mouth for 20 minutes, spitting it out (don’t swallow it!) and rinsing well.
+It involves swishing up to one tablespoon of oil (coconut or sesame) around the mouth for 20 minutes, spitting it out (do not swallow it!) and rinsing well.
 It’s recommended that the best time to oil pull is in the morning, before eating or drinking anything.
 However, it can be done before each meal if needed for more severe infections or dental problems.

 *Make sure all ingredients are of high quality.

-- Combine all the ingredients together in a small bowl, and mix together well.
+- Combine all the ingredients together in a small bowl and mix together well.

 - Pour mix into a glass container for storage.
 Use first thing in the morning, swishing up to one tablespoon of the mixture in your mouth.

-How to Oil Pull: Step-by-step
+How to Oil Pull (Step-by-step)

-- Put up to one tablespoon of oil into the mouth.
+- Put up to one tablespoon of oil into your mouth.
 Organic sesame oil is traditionally used in oil pulling, and is also the most studied for use in oil pulling, but organic coconut oil works too.

 - Spit oil into the garden.
 Especially if you have a septic system… The oil may harden and thicken over time, which can clog the pipes.
-Don’t swallow the oil either as it’s full of bacteria and toxins.
+Don’t swallow the oil as it’s full of bacteria and toxins.

 - Rinse well with warm water.
 I swish water around my mouth a few times to remove any remaining oil.

 - Brush well.
-I follow-up by brushing my teeth with remineralising toothpaste or tooth powder to remove any remaining oil residue.
+I follow-up by brushing my teeth with a remineralising toothpaste or tooth powder to remove any remaining oil residue.

 If allergic to coconut oil or coconut products, avoid using coconut oil in this way.
 Sesame oil is a great option, just make sure it’s organic.